CMUSTRUDEL/toxicity-detector/README.md

 We additionally have the data used to generate the plots relating to language, corporate status, and date based toxicity.
 These are all in csv format, and contain a list of links to Github issues.
+Finally, we have the results from our classifier predictions.
+Each issue is labeled with either a 0 (for non-toxic) or a 1 (for toxic).

 Sample json entry for Mongo
 ```